 We are working with PwC to make sure the return of assets and cash is done in the most efficient and streamlined way.
 This will minimise inconvenience to customers and control the cost to the levy payers who fund FSCS.”

-As a client making investments with Beaufort all client correspondence will have been branded as Beaufort Securities Ltd. Beaufort Asset Clearing Services Ltd provide the clearing and custody services to Beaufort Securities Ltd. All client money and assets were therefore held with Beaufort Asset Clearing Services Ltd.
+As a customer making investments with Beaufort, all correspondence will have been branded as Beaufort Securities Ltd. Beaufort Asset Clearing Services Ltd provide the clearing and custody services to Beaufort Securities Ltd. So all client money and assets were held with Beaufort Asset Clearing Services Ltd.

-There are approximately 17,000 retail clients and approximately 500 corporate clients in Beaufort Asset Clearing Services Ltd.
+There are approximately 17,000 retail customers and approximately 500 corporate customers affected by Beaufort Asset Clearing Services Ltd.